Reimbursable Employers

 Reference: MCA 39-51-1125

 • It is very important to respond timely to all notices or requests for information regarding any benefit claims filed.
 Your responses assist with our eligibility determinations.
 The more information we have, the more accurate our determinations.
-If you have not already, we strongly encourage all employers to sign up for SIDES E-Response to receive and respond to benefit claim inquiries electronically.
+If you have not already, we strongly encourage all employers to sign up and use UI eServices for Employers to receive and respond to benefit claim fact-finding.
+Within eServices we provide multiple options for responding including access to SIDES E-Response.

 Reimbursable employers should note, if a former employee had another employer after they left your employment, and they are determined to be eligible for UI benefits, you will be charged for benefits paid to that claimant, regardless of the reason(s) they left your employment.
 However, if you were their last employer, then their eligibility is based on their reason for separating from your employment.